Join millions of Canadians who have already trusted Loans Canada

 Find out if you can consolidate your tax debt

-Use a Credit Card
+Use A Credit Card

 Using a credit card to pay off your tax debt is not optimal due to the high-interest rates.
-However, it’s preferable to having your wages garnished or liens placed on your assets, so it’s worth considering.
+However, it’s preferable to have your wages garnished or liens placed on your assets, so it’s worth considering.

 Examine what rate you’ll be paying on your current card.
 The typical credit card rate in Canada is 19.99%.
 Some cards charge rates higher than 30%.
 Interest charges can accumulate quickly, especially if you anticipate carrying a balance for many years.
-Your best bet is to apply for a low-interest credit card.
-Some cards also offer the ability to collect points or receive cashback, which is a nice bonus to look for as well.

 The CRA doesn’t accept credit cards as a payment method; you must use a third-party service provider to process your payment, which will cost you a small fee.

-File a Consumer Proposal
+File A Consumer Proposal

 What can you do if you’ve exhausted all options to secure the funds required to pay off your tax debt?
 If the situation escalates to this point, you can file a consumer proposal to negotiate a reduction in your tax debt with the CRA.